vynghiem/Swift_JSON_project_boba-tea-DMV/README.md

-# Swift_JSONproject_IT315
+# Swift_JSON
 Final project for IT315 at GMU.
+Collection of popular boba tea shops in the DMV area and the recommended drinks for each location.
 Written in Swift/XCode.